Deep cleaning for gum disease: new review looks at what works best

 Summary

-This study looks back at two years of dental records to see how effective a standard deep cleaning procedure (called scaling and root planing) is for treating gum pockets that are 5 to 8 millimeters deep.
-Researchers will analyze data from 110 patients treated by dental students.
-The goal is to confirm earlier findings and better understand which pocket depths respond best to treatment.
+This study looks back at patient records to see how effective a standard deep cleaning procedure (scaling and root planing) is for gum pockets that are 5 to 8 millimeters deep.
+Researchers will track changes over two years in 110 patients treated by dental students at Texas A&M. The goal is to confirm earlier findings and better understand which pocket depths respond best to treatment.

 Disclaimer